CraftAcademyLabs/ca_course/ror/ruby_on_rails_-_introduction.md

 # Ruby on Rails - Introduction
-Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.
+Rails is a web-application framework that includes everything needed to create database-backed web applications according to the **Model-View-Controller** pattern.

 This pattern splits the **view** (also called the presentation) into "dumb" templates that are primarily responsible for inserting pre-built data in between HTML tags.
 The **model** contains the "smart" domain objects (such as Account, Product, Person, Post) that holds all the business logic and knows how to persist themselves to a database.
 The **controller** handles the incoming requests (such as Save New Account, Update Product, Show Post) by manipulating the model and directing data to the view.